Thorington/portfolio/README.md

 ## Description

-_This website serves as a portfolio of webpages created so far at Epicodus!
+_This website serves as a portfolio of webpages created so far at Epicodus and talks about some of the jobs I've had.
 User should note that portfolio examples are incomplete and buggy, but hopefully this independent project won't be!_

 ## Setup/Installation Requirements

-* This webpage shouldn't require any setup.
+* Clone this repository to your desktop.
+* Navigate to the top level of the directory.
+* Open index.html in your browser.

 ## Known Bugs